-The SFH derived from \cg shows a recent ($\lesssim10\,\mathrm{Myr}$) burst of intense star formation in \objname.
-Due to the likely impact of this recent burst on \fesc (due to stellar feedback clearing holes in the ISM; \citealt{Trebitsch2017feedback_LyC,Rahner2017stellar_winds_fesc,Carr2025rad+supernovae_LyC}), we additionally consider $L_{1500}/L_{\mathrm{LyC}}$ values taken directly from two different stellar population synthesis models of young stars ($\lesssim10\,\mathrm{Myr}$), BPASS \citep{Elridge2008BPASS} and the recent pySTARBURST99 models \citep{Hawcroft2025pySTARBURST}.
-Both of these codes incorporate effects that can be significant for the production of LyC photons. pySTARBURST99 includes the effects of stellar rotation as well as very massive stars (VMS), up to $300\,\mathrm{M_{\odot}}$ (see Fig.~\ref{fig:pySTARBURST}).
-BPASS takes into account the effect of binary populations.
-Additionally, \cg may struggle to fit a very young population due to a sparsity of very young star templates, additionally motivating an analysis using these specialized stellar models.
+\cg may struggle to fit a very young population due to a sparsity of very young star templates, additionally motivating an analysis using these specialized stellar models.
 Both population synthesis codes utilize a similar framework to make predictions of synthetic observables based on grids of input stellar evolution models and spectral libraries.
-The key differences are that BPASS accounts for binary stars in the stellar evolution models, while pySTARBURST99 includes the impact of rotation.
-The codes also use different stellar libraries, however the only significant difference should be that pySTARBURST99 includes synthetic spectra of VMS which can reduce the $L_{1500}/L_{\mathrm{LyC}}$ ratio while BPASS extrapolates these from a regular OB grid (relevant in the first $\sim3\,\mathrm{Myr}$).
-In Fig.~\ref{fig:pySTARBURST} we show the evolution of $L_{1500}/L_{\mathrm{LyC}}$ over the first $10\,\mathrm{Myr}$ for a range of metallicities, including the effects of VMS.
-The $L_{1500}/L_{\mathrm{LyC}}$ from \cg is consistent with the range shown, which supports the idea of a very recent burst in \objname.
-Additionally, we show the escape fractions derived using the luminosity ratios from these models alongside the \cg-derived escape fractions in Table~\ref{tab:obj_details} We discuss the consequences for \objname's escape fraction in \S\ref{subsect:escape_fraction_results} and \S\ref{sect:discussion}.
+While these codes adopt different stellar libraries, the only significant difference affecting the $L_{1500}/L_{\mathrm{LyC}}$ ratio should be the inclusion of synthetic VMS spectra: while pySTARBURST99 includes them directly, BPASS extrapolates these from a regular OB grid (relevant in the first $\sim3\,\mathrm{Myr}$).
+In Fig.~\ref{fig:pySTARBURST} we show the evolution of $L_{1500}/L_{\mathrm{LyC}}$ over the first $10\,\mathrm{Myr}$ for a range of metallicities after including the effects of VMS.
+The $L_{1500}/L_{\mathrm{LyC}}$ from \cg is consistent with the low end of the range shown, which supports the idea of a very recent burst in \objname.
+We show the escape fractions derived using the luminosity ratios from these models alongside the \cg-derived escape fractions in Table~\ref{tab:obj_details}.
+We discuss the consequences for \objname's escape fraction in \S\ref{subsect:escape_fraction_results} and \S\ref{sect:discussion}.